wuhuwuhu11/OTAP/README.md

 ```
 pip install -r requirements.txt
 ```
-# emphasize
+# Emphasize
-* Replace the fairseq package containing the DR-reformer model Copy the fairseq package of OTAP to your dependency environment and replace the originally installed fairseq package(Otherwise fairseq has no DR-reformer model)
+* Replace the fairseq package containing the DR-reformer model
+* Replace the fairseq package under this git with the default fairseq package installed in the virtual environment you use(Otherwise fairseq has no DR-reformer model)
-# Getting Started
+# Start Using
 * Pre-training
 ```buildoutcfg
 export CUDA_VISIBLE_DEVICES=0 && bash /home/a/OTAP/train/pre-train.sh /home/a/OTAP/pre-train.yml